Sagar-Bhalsing/Paddy_Leaf_Disease_Detection/README.md

 6. Saving the Model
 ```

-### You can refer to the Notebook file above for deep insight into the project.
+### You can refer to the Jupyter Notebook  above for deep insight into the project.